scwatts/sample_nextflow_pipeline/README.md

 # A simple nextflow pipeline
 This repository contains a simple nextflow pipeline to demonstrate basic features of the framework and DSL2.
-This examples is intended to serve as a tutorial.
+This example is intended to serve as a tutorial.